jcv12/John-Vayianos/README.md

-Hi 👋 My name is John C Vayianos
+Hi 👋 My name is John Vayianos
 ================================

-Full Stack Web Developer
+Full Stack Software Engineer / Web Developer
 ------------------------

 I've been coding since I was in elementary school and want to show my skills to the world